AdKats/AdKats/README.md

 <ul>
     <li>
         <b>Extensive In-Game Commands.</b>
-        Commands for player killing, kicking, punishing, banning, unbanning, moving, joining, whitelisting, messaging, etc, etc... ~90 available in-game commands.
-Commands can be accessed from in-game, Procon's chat window, database, HTTP server, and from other plugins.
+        Commands for player killing, kicking, punishing, banning, unbanning, moving, joining, whitelisting, messaging, etc, etc... ~100 available in-game commands.
+Commands can be accessed from in-game, Procon's chat window, database, and from other plugins.
     </li>
     <li>
-        <b>Editable Ranks and Roles.</b>
+        <b>Customizable User Roles.</b>
-        Custom ranks and roles can be created for users, with each role given access to only the commands you want them to use.
-Default guest role is given to all players, and can be edited to your desired specs.
-Roles and powers are automatically synced between servers, so you only need to change user information once.
+        Custom user roles can be created for admins and players, with each role given access to only the commands you want them to use.
+Default guest role is given to all players and can be edited to your desired specs.
+Roles and powers are automatically synced between servers so you only need to change user information once.
 Soldiers assigned to users will also keep their powers even if they change their in-game names.
     </li>
     <li>
         <b>Setting sync between servers.</b>
-        All changes to plugin settings are stored in the database, and can be automatically synced between your Procon layers.
-Setting up new layers or switching layers is a breeze, as the settings for existing servers are automatically imported on startup.
+        All changes to plugin settings are stored in the database and can be automatically synced between your Procon layers.
+Setting up new layers or switching layers is a breeze as the settings for existing servers are automatically imported on startup.
     </li>
     <li>
         <b>Infraction Tracking System.</b>
-        Punish/Forgive players for breaking rules on your servers.
-Everything is tracked, so the more infractions they commit, the worse their punishment automatically gets.
+        Punish/forgive players for breaking rules on your servers.
+Everything is tracked so the more infractions they commit, the worse their punishment automatically gets.
 Created so all players can be treated equally based on their history, regardless of who is issuing punishments against them.
 Heavily customizable.
     </li>
     <li>
         <b>Player Reputation System.</b>
-        System based on issued commands from and against players, forming a reputation on the server.
+        Based on issued commands from and against players they can form a numeric reputation on the server.
         Documentation below.
-Local leaderboard for reputation given in the BFAdminCP 2.0+.
+A local leaderboard for reputation is provided in the BFAdminCP.
     </li>
     <li>
         <b>Quick Player Report and Admin Call Handling, with email support.</b>